-“Hi Matt, I see you’re planning a trip to England in July – if you’d like to come west to Bristol, do let me know — I’d be happy to host you for a couple of days, show you Bristol & point you in the right direction for the rest of the West Country.”
+“Hi Matt, I see you’re planning a trip to England in July.
+If you’d like to come west to Bristol, do let me know — I’d be happy to host you for a couple of days, show you Bristol & point you in the right direction for the rest of the West Country.”

-But why is this so?
-Because, in order to go out into the world, you need to be open-minded.
+Because, in order to go out into the world, you need to be open minded.
 It’s the only way to get through the day.
 In order to make new friends, you need to be hyperactively happy and friendly.
 You have to be OK with finding a roommate on a bus, or finding your best friend in a hostel.

 Yet those conversations never last long, because people here seem to be on their guard.
 They’re always protecting themselves from a make-believe enemy.

 But on the road, once you’ve made friends, your bonds never seem to break.
-Facebook, Myspace, and e-mail let you stay in touch with people like never before.
+Facebook, Skype, and email let you stay in touch like never before.
 So despite not having seen some people in two years and having only met them for a day, they are eagerly awaiting my arrival in Europe to pick up where we left off.